 The Company has received necessary declaration from each of the Independent Directorsunder Section 149(7) of the Companies Act 2013 that he/she meets the criteria ofindependence laid down in Section 149(6) of the Companies Act 2013 and Regulation 25 ofthe Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015.

 The Notes on financial statements referred to in the Auditor's Report areself-explanatory and do not call for any further comments.
-The Auditor's Report does notcontain any qualification reservation adverse remark or disclaimer.
+The Auditor's Report for theyear under review does not contain any qualification reservation adverse remark ordisclaimer.

 The Statutory Auditors have not reported any instance of fraud committed in the Companyby its Officers or Employees to the Audit Committee under section 143(12) of the CompaniesAct 2013 details of which needs to be mentioned in this Report.

 Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hadappointed M/s.
-S. Srinivasan & Co. a firm of Company Secretaries in Practice toundertake the secretarial Audit of the Company for FY 2020-21.
-The Report of theSecretarial Audit is annexed herewith as Annexure B. The Report does not contain anyobservation or qualification requiring explanation or comments from the Board underSection 134(3) of the Companies Act 2013.
+S. Srinivasan & Co. a firm of Company Secretaries in Practice toundertake the Secretarial Audit of the Company for the FY 2021 - 22.
+The Report of theSecretarial Audit is annexed herewith as Annexure B. The report does not contain anyobservation or qualification requiring explanation or comments from the Board underSection 134(3) of the Companies Act 2013.